autoatml/autoplex/docs/user/phonon/flows/fitting/fitting.md

 > otherwise the code will not finish successfully.

-## Fitting and DFT runs on to different computers possible?
+## Is it possible to run the DFT calculations and the fitting step on different machines?

-Very often, we might have the situation that our GPU does not share a hard drive with the computing center where we perform VASP run.
+Very often, we might have the situation that our GPU does not share a hard drive with the compute cluster where we perform VASP run.
 In such situations, it is convenient to split up the computations.

-E.g., this can be done with jobflow-remote and the following settings for VASP and fitting jobs.
+This can be done by e.g. using jobflow-remote and the following settings for VASP and fitting jobs.
 The `local_worker` is the local machine (e.g., a GPU without slurm queue).

 ```python
 from autoplex.auto.phonons.flows import CompleteDFTvsMLBenchmarkWorkflow, IterativeCompleteDFTvsMLBenchmarkWorkflow